Be ready for a rewarding career in conservation enforcement.

 General Admissions Requirements

-All applicants must meet the general admission requirements for Lethbridge Polytechnic programs, as indicated in the Admission section of this calendar.
+All applicants must meet the general admission requirements for Lethbridge Polytechnic programs.

 Academic Requirements